stanfeldman/kiss.py/source/overview.rst

 * In css files you can use SCSS syntax.
 * ORM with PostgreSQL, MySQL and SQLite(Peewee).
 * Event dispatcher.
 You can subscribe to event or publish event.
+* Rest controller.
+You can create rest interfaces to your models with RestController.